Muktagacha Upazila

-Muktagacha (মুক্তাগাছা) is an upazila of Mymensingh District in the Division of Mymensingh, Bangladesh.
+Muktagacha (মুক্তাগাছা) is an upazila of Mymensingh District. in the Division of Mymensingh, Bangladesh.
 It is known for sweets which are made here, called "Monda".
 It is also known for the Rajbari of Brahmin family (a Zamindar's residence) which is currently used as an educational institute, Shahid Shrity College.

 Etymology

 The previous name of Muktagacha was Binodbari.
 When the Zamindars (kings) arrived from Natore, an inhabitant of the town, Muktaram Karmakar, presented them with a gold lamp-stand, locally called Gacha.
 This pleased the Zamindars.
 They wanted to acknowledge the present and show respect to Muktaram, so they renamed the town to Muktagacha.

 Geography

-Muktagacha is located at 24.7583°N 90.2667°E. It has a total area of 314.71 km2.
-It is bounded by Mymensingh sadar and Jamalpur sadar upazilas on the north, Fulbaria upazila on the south, Mymensingh Sadar and Fulbaria upazilas on the east, Madhupur and Jamalpur Sadar upazilas on the west.
+Muktagacha is located at 24.7583°N 90.2667°E. It has a total area of 314.70 km2.
+It is bounded by Jamalpur Sadar upazila of Jamalpur district to the northwest, Mymensingh Sadar upazila to the northeast, Fulbaria upazila to the south and Madhupur upazila of Tangail district to the west.